2020-2021 School Year

 - What are the requirements for face masks?

 - What if a face mask cannot be worn for health reasons?

-- Will face coverings be provided?
+- Are face coverings provided?
 And for whom?

 - Can my child wear a clear face shield instead of a cloth face mask?

-- How will mask wearing be enforced on the bus?
+- How is mask wearing be enforced on the bus?

 - What are you doing to enforce physical distancing requirements for the modified campus schedule (hybrid) model?

 - Will schools be open to the general public/visitors?

 - What are the symptoms that would require someone to stay home?